Updated July 27, 2017

 14. Don’t want to guest post?
 Write a list post instead.

 If guest posting doesn’t appeal to you, Pat Flynn recommends writing “A list post that features some of the top and up & coming players in your niche.”
+These are often called “roundup” or “expert” posts.
+They don’t have the punch they once did, but they still can work.
 Why?
 Because these types of posts often garner a visit from the people you feature, sometimes resulting in a reciprocate mention.
+(A good idea is to tag your experts in a tweet to alert them to their mention.)
 Plus, they are useful for your readers.

 Originally published July 20, 2010